hmrc/hmrc.github.io/coding-in-the-open-manual.md

     4. `#cbcdefg` is the first commit since Release `1.3.0` on branch `1.3.0-hotfix`, so Release Candidate `1.3.0-1-gdbcdefg`
     5. Alice releases Release Candidate `1.3.0-1-gdbcdefg` as a hotfix version via [Releaser](https://www.github.com/hmrc/releaser), which creates Release `1.3.1`

+There is an internal HMRC document called "Migrating To Building For The Open" that describes how to migrate an internal build to GitHub.com.

 ### Artifacts In The Open

 TODO

+### Internal Documentation

+This documentation is supplemented by the following internal HMRC documentation:

+1. "Migrating To Coding In The Open" - how to migrate the code, builds, and artifacts of a source code repository into the open
+1. "Security Fixes In The Open" - how to mitigate a security fix in an open-source repository